The Higgs branch of Heterotic ALE instantons: Introduction

+This (single-node) quiver is a generalization to the case with $M$ flavors of the pure 3D $\mathcal{N}=4$ $G$ gauge theory conjectured in \cite{Witten:1999fq} to capture the hypermultiplet moduli space of the heterotic string on ALE via its CB (here $G=SU(k)$ and the ALE space is of type A, i.e. $\mathbb{C}^2/\mathbb{Z}_k$).
+Moreover \eqref{eq:1kCBtrick-pre} is closely related to the 3D \emph{magnetic quiver} introduced in \cite{Cabrera:2019izd} (and reviewed in detail below), which in this case reads:

-where $\Leftrightarrow$ means the two quivers are equivalent,\footnote{\ More precisely, the left one is obtained from the right via quiver implosion \cite{Dancer:2012sv,Dancer:2020wll}.
-Namely, we can ``explode'' the $\boxed{M}$ node and turn it into a bouquet of $M$ 1's.
-This preserves the hyperk\"ahler structure of the moduli space.
-The converse of this is implosion, and corresponds in physics to ungauging a (or more, as in this case) $U(1)$ by gauging the topological $U(1)_J$ symmetry associated to it \cite{Hanany:1996ie,Kapustin:1999ha,Witten:2003ya}.} and in particular have the same CB, of dimension
+The $SU(k)$ node in \eqref{eq:1kCBtrick-pre} is replaced by $U(k)$, while $M$ flavors are replaced by a ``bouquet'' of $M$ gauge $U(1)$'s, the opposite of an operation termed ``hyperk\"ahler implosion'' in \cite{Dancer:2012sv,Dancer:2020wll} which preserves the hyperk\"ahler structure of the moduli space and the action of (a maximal torus of) the flavor symmetry group.
+In physics terms, implosion corresponds to ungauging a (or more, as in this case) $U(1)$ by gauging the topological $U(1)_J$ symmetry associated to it \cite{Hanany:1996ie,Kapustin:1999ha,Witten:2003ya}.
+The origin of the ``explosion'' needed to go from \eqref{eq:1kCBtrick-pre} to \eqref{eq:1kCBtrick} can be traced to fact that in 6D an $S_M$ symmetry (exchanging the $M$ identical NS5s) is gauged \cite{Hanany:2018vph}.\footnote{\ This was also confirmed holographically for 6D $(1,0)$ T-brane theories in \cite{Bergman:2020bvi}.}